-ONLINE LOCAL MARKETING with Google Places
+ONLINE LOCAL MARKETING with Google Business

-The new layout of Place Pages puts a heavy emphasis on reviews.
+The new layout of Business Pages puts a heavy emphasis on reviews.
 More specifically, it emphasizes reviews from Google users and no longer shows review content from third party sites.
 (Google had issues with both Yelp and TripAdvisor over review snippets last year, you may recall.)

 Google removed a couple important pieces of the old Place Pages, too: